HomeroKemmerich/linkedin-learning-notes/README.md

 > [!IMPORTANT]
 >
-> Currently the app only interprets pt-BR notes
+> Currently the app only interprets PTBR and ENUS notes.
+Feel free to add more languages through a pull request.

 ## Checklist